linebender/rfcs/rfcs/0001-masonry-backend.md

 This move decouples the reactive layer of xilem from its platform layer by putting them in separate crates.

-This means some features in `xilem_native` may be harder to implement because they won't have access to the backend's private code.
+This means some features in `xilem` may be harder to implement because they won't have access to the backend's private code.

 ### Jumping to Masonry

-By using the Masonry codebase, the Xilem project will move towards concept Masonry was implementing that Xilem maintainers weren't necessarily considering for Xilem.
+By using the Masonry codebase, the Xilem project will move towards concepts Masonry was implementing that Xilem maintainers weren't necessarily considering for Xilem.

 Some PRs intended for Xilem may become obsolete once the move to Masonry is complete, because Masonry will go in a different direction from the one this PRs were made for.